Rocks and gravel with a small green plant growing among them.

 Extending the reach of COTS analytics to surface long-buried sequences of action.

 I specialize in finding and solving the edge cases that commercial software typically overlooks, pulling extra value out of ready-made tools by uncovering new sources of data.
 At East Quarry, I took a tool meant for live production analytics and used it to decode century-old blast patterns, transforming leftover stone into a record of industrial behavior.
-This isn’t just data extraction; it’s system modeling in places no one’s looking.
-By adapting standard platforms to unconventional domains, I build predictive frameworks from the overlooked, turning forgotten debris into untapped datasets and uncovering strategic foresight from the margins of usability.
+By adapting standard platforms to unconventional domains, I build predictive frameworks from overlooked data sources, turning forgotten debris into untapped resources and uncovering strategic foresight from the margins of usability.

 Request the full Decoding Quarry Workflows report, complete with raw data tables, segmentation protocols, composite visualizations, and interpretive commentary.

-Whether you’re in agriculture, infrastructure, heritage, or planetary analogs, let’s define the hidden value in your edge cases.
+Whether you’re in agriculture, infrastructure, heritage, or planetary analogs, I would like to help you define the hidden value in your edge cases.